Inside Balenciaga Fall/Winter 2026

 Oversized leather bombers appear repeatedly.
 Cocoon-shaped car coats echo Cristóbal Balenciaga’s historical silhouettes.
 Structured tailored coats maintain sharp architectural lines.

-What results is a silhouette language that feels simultaneously historical and contemporary.
+The silhouette language feels simultaneously historical and contemporary.

 The cocoon volumes recall Cristóbal Balenciaga’s sculptural experiments.
-Yet the exaggerated scale also belongs unmistakably to the oversized streetwear silhouette popularized by Demna.
+The exaggerated scale also belongs unmistakably to the oversized streetwear silhouette popularized by Demna.

-The garments do not replicate couture shapes directly.
-Instead, they reinterpret them through the lens of modern proportion.
+The garments don’t replicate couture shapes directly.
+They reinterpret them through the lens of modern proportion.

 Rather than reconstructing archival couture forms, Piccioli integrates those structural ideas into contemporary fashion language.
 The garments maintain modern wearability while subtly referencing the house’s historical DNA.